harlanji/ispooge/doc/operations.md

 * `./build.sh`
 * `./stop-proxy.sh ; ./start-proxy.sh` to restart the proxy with new config
 * Ensure that OBS is pushing to `ispoogedaily_live`.

+## Use RasPi OMX Hardware Transcoding

+You can safely run multiple transcoding streams via the OMX hardware.
+I use three and am experimenting with the best settings.
+Using a custom compiled ffmpeg you can get substantial speedups in video processing.